sharanagoudasp/wisdom/README.md

 # wisdom
-a man's real asset is his mindset
+# a man's real asset is his mindset
+git